When the Curious Abandon Honesty: Federated Learning Is Not Private: Experimental Evaluation

-\myparagraph{Impact of Data Labels.} Additionally, we investigated whether this high reconstruction success could also be achieved when all data points in the mini-batch belong to the same class.
+\myparagraph{Impact of Data Labels.} Additionally, we investigated whether this high reconstruction success could also be achieved =in a non-IID setting when \users hold local mini-batches of data that belongs to one single class, different from the other \users.
 This is a particularly challenging setting for prior work on optimization-based attacks that end up reconstructing average points rather than individual points exactly.
-Instead, \Cref{fig:cifar_first_layer_dog} in the \Cref{app:additional_results} shows how, on CIFAR10, our method remains able to perfectly extract individual data points from the gradients even when all points stem from the same class.
+Instead, \Cref{fig:cifar_first_layer_dog} and \Cref{tab:effect_nonIID} in Appendix~\ref{app:additional_insights_trap_weights} show on CIFAR10, how our method remains able to perfectly extract individual data points from the gradients even when all points stem from the same class.

 \myparagraph{Impact of Mini-Batch Sizes.} We also set out to investigate the impact of the mini-batch size $B$ and the number of weight rows that we can use for extraction. \Cref{tab:evaluation_batch_size_neurons} depicts the resulting metrics.
 The metrics show that the smaller the mini-batch sizes are, and the more weight rows there are for extraction, the more individual training data points can be individually reconstructed.
 For $3000$ weight rows, even up to $50$\% of the individual training data points for mini-batch sizes as large as 200 in the MNIST dataset can be perfectly extracted.
 Small mini-batches of $20$ training data points are entirely extractable without any loss in this setting.
 Also for the IMDB dataset, smaller batch-sizes for the same number of neurons yield much higher \recall, and embeddings of data from small mini-batches of $20$ training data points are perfectly extractable, see \Cref{tab:text_imdb}.
 This suggests that in practice, the success of the extraction attack can be significantly increased by the \cp demanding smaller mini-batch sizes from the \users or initializing larger models.